Glasgow Garden Festival: After the Garden Festival

 The Bell's Bridge, opened in 1988 as the world's longest pedestrian swing bridge and remains one of the enduring physical legacies of the Garden Festival.

 After the end of the festival, the site was expected to be developed for commerce and leisure, with a small Festival Park retained.
-After a decade and more new developments started on the site, renamed Pacific Quay.
+After a decade and more new developments started on the site, it was renamed Pacific Quay.

 The Glasgow Science Centre, substantially led by SDA with the City Council, Glasgow University and others, was built and close by the media campus and digital centres, which include new headquarters for BBC Scotland and Scottish Television, opening in 2007.
 The Clydesdale Bank tower was dismantled and re-erected in Rhyl in North Wales; however, its spiritual successor came in the form of the Glasgow Millennium Tower as part of the Science Centre complex, which stands on approximately the same spot.
 Office premises and hotels have completed the development.

 In 2018 a number of events were held across Glasgow to celebrate the 30th anniversary of the festival.
 These included exhibitions at The Mitchell Library, Kelvingrove Art Gallery and a summer festival, The Glasgow Garden Wildlife Festival, led by RSPB Scotland and Glasgow City Council.